Free AI Designer

 How do I ensure my tattoo design looks good on the skin?

 Use stencils and digital mockups to preview how the tattoo will fit and flow on the body.
-Consider the body’s natural movement, contours, and stretching to prevent distortion and ensure longevity.
+When designing a new tattoo, it’s important to consider other tattoos you already have, as they can influence the color palette and overall aesthetic of the new design.

 How do I develop my own unique tattoo style?